dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 See Also [Apps and Utils for MSX on RC2014](./docs/apps.md)

-## Building your own custom image
+## Building your own custom ROM images

 This section describes how you can create your own custom MSX Rom image that includes MSX BASIC.

 After verifying you have been able to build as per the instruction above, you can follow these steps for your custom build:

-1. Update the file [msx/msxsys-build/base300.inc](./msxsys-build/base300.inc) to enable or disable language, refresh rates, etc, for your specific requirements.

-2. If you would like to include any files in the embedded floppy image, simply copy them to `nextor/extras` directory*
+1. If you would like to include any files in the embedded floppy image, simply copy them to `nextor/extras` directory*

 2. run `make` (or the docker `msxmake` alias) and ensure no assembly errors are raised.

-3. Flash the *msxsyssrc-rc2014-<country>-without-rtc.rom* file onto your ROM.
+3. Flash the appropriate ROM image - *msxsyssrc-rc2014-\<country\>-without-rtc.rom* or *msxsyssrc-rc2014-\<country\>-with-rtc.rom*.

 4. Boot up your new system.